 Mark Symes and his group are interested in all aspects of electrochemistry, electrocatalysis and electrochemical technology.
-In particular, the Symes group are interested in developing new systems for electrolytic water splitting, electrosynthesis, and electrochemical and sonochemicalroutes for nitrogen fixation.
+In particular, the Symes group are interested in developing new systems for electrolytic water splitting, electrosynthesis, and electrochemical and sonochemical routes for nitrogen fixation.

-Nano-thermoelectrics: energy harvesting & waste heat recovery
+Nano-thermoelectrics: Energy harvesting & waste heat recovery

-Research in the Gregory group is focused on the design and discovery of new energy materials with applications in batteries, fuel storage, gas purification/capture and thermoelectric devices (see left) among others.
+Research in the Gregory group is focused on the design and discovery of new energy materials with applications in batteries, fuel storage, gas purification/capture and thermoelectric devices among others.
 The energy-efficient synthesis and processing of materials is also a huge driver in the group’s work.

-Electrocatalytic solid state materials
+Energy conversion and storage in solid state materials

 Light Harvesting for Organic Photovoltaics

 The Hedley Lab uses cutting-edge microscopy techniques to study the nanoscale photophysics of organic semiconductors, primarily at the single molecule/single polymer chain level.
 These materials are widely used in organic solar cells and light emitting diodes, and our work helps to grasp why materials do or do not work, and how efficiencies can be enhanced.